+2.1.
 Technological alliances for exploitation and exploration

-Past decades witnessed a significant increase in the number of alliances, many involving transfers of technology and international partners, as avenues to achieve and maintain competitive advantage (Anand & Khanna, 2000).
-Formally defined as inter-firm cooperative agreements designed to impact the long-run product and market positioning of partners (Hagedoorn, Cloodt & Van Kranenburg, 2005), technological alliances are a vehicle for procuring resources (Furlotti & Soda, 2018), minimizing risks associated with research and development (R&D) activities, and dealing with competitive pressures (Garcia-Canal et al., 2008).
+Past decades witnessed a significant increase in the number of interfirm alliances, many involving transfers of technology and international partners, as avenues to achieve and maintain competitive advantage (Anand and Khanna, 2000).
+Formally defined as inter-firm cooperative agreements designed to impact the long-run product and market positioning of partners (Hagedoorn, Cloodt & Van Kranenburg, 2005), technological alliances remain an important vehicle for procuring external resources (Furlotti and Soda, 2018), reducing the inherent risks associated with research and development (R&D) activities, as well as buffering against mounting pressures from competitors (García-Canal et al., 2008).
+Recent findings in the literature relate alliance formation with multiple technological and know-how benefits for partnering firms, such as cross-learning (Subbramanian, Bo, and Kah-Hin, 2018), vicarious learning through networks (Duysters et al., 2020), higher patenting intensity (Li et al., 2019), product development rates (Frankort, 2016) or performance ex-post an acquisition (Zhou et al., 2023).

-Acknowledging the use of alliances for both exploitation and exploration purposes (Lavie & Rosenkopft, 2006), previous studies have applied the organizational learning framework of March (1991) to examine alliance formation.
-Thus, firms may form explorative alliances, forged with the explicit purpose of discovery and development of innovative technologies (e.g., R&D alliances, technical cooperation agreements), or exploitative ones (e.g., licensing deals, supply agreements) that target an efficient utilization of existing technological assets and complementary resources (Koza & Lewin, 1998).
-This choice between exploration and exploitation alliances is a function of a complex interaction between firm's strategic intent, learning objectives, and expected returns (Yamakawa et al., 2011).
-Despite this distinction, in practice, firms balance the conflicting needs for exploration and exploitation and develop ambidextrous portfolios which include both types of alliances (Lavie & Rosenkopf, 2006).
+Acknowledging the use of alliances for both exploitation and exploration purposes (Lavie and Rosenkopf, 2006), previous studies have applied the organizational learning framework of March (1991) to examine alliance formation.
+Thus, firms may form exploration alliances, forged with the explicit purpose of discovery and development of innovative technologies (e.g., R&D alliances, technical cooperation agreements), or exploitative ones (e.g., licensing deals, supply agreements) that target an efficient utilization of existing technological assets and complementary resources (Koza & Lewin, 1998).
+Ultimately, this choice between exploration and exploitation alliances is a result of complex interactions between firm's strategic intent, learning objectives, and the expected returns of these partnerships (Yamakawa et al., 2011; Choi and Contractor, 2016; Degener, Maurer & Bort, 2018).
+Despite this distinction, in practice, firms often balance the conflicting needs for exploration and exploitation and develop ambidextrous portfolios which include both types of alliances (Lavie and Rosenkopf, 2006).
+In addition, existing work on ambidexterity suggests that exploration and exploitation can have a joint positive influence on firm